This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 While you can tour the area any time, visiting on a sunny day is recommended.
 After wandering around, you’ll find several must-see points of interest in Clifton.
 These include the Clifton Observatory, Clifton Downs, and Bristol Zoo Gardens.

 The Georgian House Museum is an 18th-century townhouse on Great George Street.
-This six-storey building was constructed around 1790 for a wealthy slave plantation and sugar merchant, John Pinney.
+This six-story building was constructed around 1790 for a wealthy slave plantation and sugar merchant, John Pinney.

 Although the house has been restored, it still exudes an old-age feel and has been decorated to look as it might have in the 18th-century.